flatpak/flat-manager/README.md

-repo-manager
+flat-manager
 ============

-repo-manager serves and maintains a flatpak repostitory.
+flat-manager serves and maintains a flatpak repostitory.
 You point it at an ostree repository and it will allow flatpak clients to install apps from the repo over http, and additionally it has a http API that lets you upload new builds and otherwise manage the repository.